We finally got to The Cape Cod House at 1:30 in the morning. Exhausted, excited and delirious we walked through the large front yard to the door.

 “If you have to think so much about it then I don’t think you really are that into her,” I offered my opinion.

 “I’m not … attracted to her,” he finally admitted.

 I remembered one of my personality traits is to try and get involved with boys who have some kind of ‘thing’ about them.
 I tried not doing it.
-I didn’t see him as anymore than some cute little boy who I liked to flirt with and make really uncomfortable.
+I didn’t see him as anymore than some cute little boy who I liked to try too hard to flirt with and make really uncomfortable.
 But the more I got to know him and look at him, the more interested I became.

 “I like a girl who’s crazier than me.
 I don’t want to date someone who’s like me.”

 I saw an opening in his response,”Do you think I’m crazy?”